-- .1 All back flow prevention devices to be located in precast concrete vaults complete with concrete bottom that shall be sized as shown on the drawings, - .2 The vault shall be supplied by AE Precast Concrete Products or shall be a pre-approved alternative.

-- .3 Vaults shall be supplied complete with double hinged, galvanize steel checker plate locking covers, with lock and hasp assembly which shall be recessed below top of lid.
+- .1 All back flow prevention devices larger than 50mm (2") to be located in precast concrete vaults complete with concrete bottom that shall be sized as shown on the drawings, - .2 The vault shall be supplied by AE Precast Concrete Products or shall be a pre-approved alternative. - .3 Vaults shall be supplied complete with double hinged, galvanize steel checker plate locking covers, with lock and hasp assembly which shall be recessed below top of lid.
 Lids are to extend the full length of the service vault to allow for unimpeded access into the vault.
 Each lid is to be a maximum weight of 27 kg each.
 Install service vault flush with finished grade. - .4 The piping and valve assembly within the vault must be adequately supported and braced (minimum two (2) riser type supports and two (2) side wall supports), with adjustable supports, complete with riser, pipe clamps, galvanized metal and stainless steel bolts.
-Install as per provided schematic drawing. - .5 All piping inside the vault is to be brass or type, and is to extend a minimum of 300 mm outside the vault on the downstream side and a minimum of 150 mm on the upstream side. - .6 The top of the piping shall be 600 mm from the top of the lid.
+Install as per provided schematic drawing.

+- .5 All piping inside the vault is to be brass or type, and is to extend a minimum of 300 mm outside the vault on the downstream side and a minimum of 150 mm on the upstream side. - .6 The top of the piping shall be 600 mm from the top of the lid.
 The service vault shall be filled with 25 mm drain rock to within 300 mm of the bottom of the pipe.
 Contractor shall install a 100 mm PVC drainpipe, complete with a backwater valve.
 The vertical section of the drainpipe is to be perforated and terminating with a grate that is flush with the surface of the drain rock.
-The drainpipe is to run (minimum of .5% slope) into a catch basin or an approved drainage system. - .7 PVC connections to brass outside the vault on the downstream side are to be made with schedule 80 PVC female adapters. - .8 Inside vault piping shall be brass including the triple threaded swing joints for blow down quick coupler, or pre-approved alternative. - .9 All piping to vault from the city service is to be type K copper or pre-approved alternative.
+The drainpipe is to run (minimum of .5% slope) into a catch basin or an approved drainage system. - .7 PVC connections to brass female thread outside the vault on the downstream side are to be made with schedule 80 PVC nipple and schedule 80 fitting. - .8 Inside vault piping shall be brass including the triple threaded swing joints for winterizing quick coupler, or pre-approved alternative. - .9 All piping to vault from the city service is to be type K copper or pre-approved alternative. - .10 Alternate sized vaults will be considered on a case-by-case basis as part of the shop drawing review process.